Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 6 November

 In Volgorechensk, Kostroma Oblast, the Kostroma Power Station, the third largest power plant in Russia, was attacked by Ukrainian drones.
 ASTRA cited locals who reported explosions and a fire.
 The local governor acknowledged the attack but claimed no damage nor casualties.

-Ukrainian authorities sentenced Russian rifleman Dmitry Kurashov to life imprisonment for fatally shooting a surrendering Ukrainian soldier near the village of Pryiutne in Polohy Raion, Zaporizhzhia Oblast on 6 January 2024.
-Kurashov had been a member of the Storm-V assault unit of the 218th Guards Tank Regiment, 127th Motor Rifle Division, 5th Guards Combined Arms Army of the Eastern Military District.
+Ukrainian authorities sentenced Russian rifleman Dmitry Kurashov to life imprisonment for fatally shooting a surrendering Ukrainian soldier near Pryiutne village in Polohy Raion, Zaporizhzhia Oblast on 6 January 2024.
+Kurashov was a member of the Storm-V assault unit of the 218th Guards Tank Regiment, 127th Motor Rifle Division, 5th Guards Combined Arms Army of the Eastern Military District.

 Russian forces conducted drone strikes in Sumy Oblast, killing one person and injuring three more in the Seredyna-Buda urban hromada and injuring one person in the Nova Sloboda rural hromada.

 7 November

-Geolocated footage showed that Russian forces took the towns of Uspenivka and Pavlivka, near Huliaipole.
-Russian sources claimed that Russian forces took the town of Rih, near Pokrovsk.
-Russian millbloggers claimed that Russian forces took the towns of Dorozhnie, Sukhetske and Zapovidne, north of Pokrovsk.
+Geolocated footage showed Russian forces took the towns of Uspenivka and Pavlivka near Huliaipole.
+Russian sources claimed Russian forces took the town of Rih, near Pokrovsk.
+Russian millbloggers claimed Russian forces took the towns of Dorozhnie, Sukhetske and Zapovidne, north of Pokrovsk.

 8 November

 Three people were killed in a Russian drone attack on Dnipro, while another was killed in a separate attack in Kharkiv.
-A series of Russian drone strikes damaged and shut down all three thermal power plants operated by the Ukrainian energy firm Centrenergo.
+A series of Russian drone strikes damaged and shut down all three thermal power plants operated by Ukrainian energy firm Centrenergo.

-The governor of Belgorod Oblast claimed that Ukrainian drone strikes on a power plant left 20,000 people in Belgorod city and Dubovoye without electricity.
-The governor of Voronezh Oblast claimed that Ukrainian drone strikes also caused power outages in Voronezh city.
+The governor of Belgorod Oblast claimed Ukrainian drone strikes on a power plant left 20,000 people in Belgorod and Dubovoye without electricity.
+The Voronezh Oblast governor claimed Ukrainian drone strikes caused power outages in Voronezh city.

-The Russian defense ministry claimed that Russian forces took the town of Vovche, southwest of Velykomykhailivka.
+The Russian defense ministry claimed Russian forces took the town of Vovche, southwest of Velykomykhailivka.

 9 November

 Three Ukrainian missiles destroyed Voronezh's Thermal Power Plant-1.
 Two explosions occurred at the "110/35/6 kV T-25" electrical substation in Taganrog, leaving many parts of the city without power for several hours due to a damaged high voltage line.

-Geolocated footage showed that Russian forces took the town of Rybne, northeast of Huliaipole.
+Geolocated footage showed Russian forces took the town of Rybne, northeast of Huliaipole.

 10 November

 Ukrainian naval drones attacked Tuapse, according to ASTRA news channel a berths was "likely damaged".
 Locals reported explosions and a drone alert that lasted eight hours.
-The Russian MoD acknowledged the attack but claimed all the drones had been intercepted, one exploding on the beach damaging a private home but no casualties.
-An oil storage facility near the Likhovskaya railway station, Rostov Oblast, was attacked by drones.
-Video posted online showed fires near the oil tanks.
-The tanks have a storage capacity of "26,400 cubic meters, according to open-source data".
+The Russian MoD acknowledged the attack but claimed all the drones were intercepted, expect one exploding on the beach and damaging a private home but causing no casualties.
+An oil storage facility near the Likhovskaya railway station in Rostov Oblast was attacked by drones.
+Videos posted online showed fires near the oil tanks.
+The tanks can store "26,400 cubic meters, according to open-source data".

-Near Huliaipole, geolocated footage showed that Russian forces took the town of Nove, while the Russian defense ministry claimed that Russian forces took the towns of Solodke and Novouspenivske.
+Geolocated footage showed Russian forces took the town of Nove near Huliaipole, while the Russian defense ministry claimed Russian forces took the towns of Solodke and Novouspenivske.